j-pride/manual/manual.md

 pm.pride.util.generator.EntityGenerator CUSTOMER quickstart.Customer > Customer.java
 ```

 The generator writes its output to the console, so you can either redirect the output to file as you see above or create the class in the IDE of your choice and copy the output from the console to your class editor.
 Note that you may also generate the descriptive parts in a *separate* class to keep the entity bean class free from database aspects.
-For the tutorial example under [examples/quickstart](https://github.com/j-pride/pride.pm/tree/master/src/examples/java/quickstart) we generate a hybrid class which looks like this:
+For the tutorial example we generate a hybrid class which looks like this:

 ```
 public class Customer extends MappedObject {